Banata

 • NEXT_PUBLIC_CONVEX_SITE_URL points to your production Convex site URL

-• OAuth callback URLs in provider dashboards are updated to production URLs
+• OAuth callback URLs in each provider's dashboard are updated to production URLs

-• PASSKEY_RP_ID is set to your production domain (not localhost)
+• PASSKEY_RP_ID is your production domain (not localhost)

-• PASSKEY_ORIGIN is set to your production origin (with https://)
+• PASSKEY_ORIGIN is your production origin (with https://)

 • Email provider API key is set and verified

-• No development secrets are used in production
+• No development secrets are reused in production

-• .env.local is in .gitignore (never commit secrets)
+• .env.local is listed in .gitignore (never commit secrets)

 Template .env.local